JaKooLit/OpenSuse-Hyprland/README.md

 - SUPER H for HINT or click on the waybar HINT!
 Button
 - Head over to [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/FAQ) and [TIPS](https://github.com/JaKooLit/Hyprland-Dots/wiki/TIPS)

+### ❗ some known issues on Hyprland-Dots
+- [ ] right click "extract here" does not work on thunar

 ### 🛣️ TO DO:
 - [ ] Make it fully functional (duh 🤣)
 - [ ] hyprland-nvidia - NOT SUPPORTED